ammarzuberi/anova-homeassistant/README.md

 # anova-homeassistant
-Home Assistant component for controlling and collecting data from Anova sous vide cookers.
+Home Assistant platform for controlling and collecting data from Anova sous vide cookers.